shivam-dubey-1/data-on-eks/website/docs/gen-ai/inference/vLLM-rayserve.md

 These environment variables are crucial for enabling the embedding of Grafana panels within the Ray Dashboard and for proper communication between Ray, Grafana, and Prometheus:

- - **RAY_GRAFANA_IFRAME_HOST** is used by your browser to fetch Grafana panels.
-It's set to 127.0.0.1:3000, which is typically used when accessing Grafana through port forwarding.
  - **RAY_GRAFANA_HOST** defines the internal Kubernetes service URL for Grafana.
 The Ray head pod uses this for backend health checks and communication within the cluster.
  - **RAY_PROMETHEUS_HOST** specifies the internal Kubernetes service URL for Prometheus, allowing Ray to query metrics when needed.